 One of the variations that your subcontract agreement will have from your freelance agreement is a breach of contract clause.
 This should clearly state that your subcontractor agrees that they are not violating any agreements they may have with an existing client or employer.
 If they are creating content for a Fortune 500 automobile company, for example, they cannot have a contract in place with that company that prohibits them for producing auto industry content elsewhere.

 Will your freelancers need to own their own computer, creation software, or memberships to a stock photography site?
 Indicate this in the contract or through a scope of work template.
 This is also where you’ll indicate if they need professional insurance, such as errors and omissions coverage.

 Freelancers are used to being asked to sell partial or all rights to their work.
 Subcontracting agreements, however, should be especially carefully to lay this requirement out.
 Since most subcontracting is done under the umbrella of the freelance agency, the most common type of rights is “work for hire.”
 This means that you own all final projects created by the person you subcontract, don’t have to credit them for their work, and can use it for whatever you want – forever and ever.

 Just as a standard freelance contract should state when payment will be made, your subcontracting agreement should, as well.
-State if you get paid upon work delivery, or if you’ll be waiting until you get paid from the client.
+State if you get paid for your freelance invoice upon work delivery, or if you’ll be waiting until you get paid from the client.
 If you choose the latter, understand that you’ll still have to pay your subcontractor within a reasonable time period – even if you don’t get paid.